Bates Turner

-Bates Turner (October 1760 – April 30, 1847) was a Vermont lawyer, judge and politician.
+Bates Turner (October 30, 1760 – April 30, 1847) was a Vermont lawyer, judge and politician.
 In addition to serving as a member of the Vermont House of Representatives, he was a justice of the Vermont Supreme Court for two years.

 Biography

-Turner was born in October 1760 in what would become Canaan, Connecticut.
+Turner was born in October 1760 in what would become Canaan, Connecticut, the son of Samuel Turner and Sarah (Howe) Turner.
 He served in the Continental Army as a member of Captain Thomas Converse's Company, 7th Connecticut Regiment during the American Revolutionary War.
 In 1780, he graduated from the Litchfield Law School.

 Turner practiced law in Connecticut, and moved to Vermont in 1798; he originally resided in Fairfield, and later in St. Albans.
 For a time, his law partner in St. Albans was Asa Aldis, who subsequently served as chief justice of the Vermont Supreme Court.
 Turner subsequently returned to Fairfield; in addition to practicing law, he also trained several prospective attorneys, including William C. Wilson.
 For brief periods, he lived in Middlebury and Fairfield, before finally returning to St. Albans.
 Turner's legal instruction was so sought after that he eventually began offering a formal program of study, which was organized along the lines of the Litchfield Law School.
 During his career, between 175 and 200 attorneys obtained their legal education with Turner.

 Turner was a member of the Vermont House of Representatives in 1813.
 He served on the Supreme Court from 1827 to 1828.
 In 1829, he was a member of the Council of Censors, which met every seven years to review actions of Vermont's government and ensure their constitutionality.